Current research

 Improvement of the accuracy of geophysical and instrumental models for space geodesy

 With the advance of measurement accuracy and precision geophysical and instrumental effects, which have not been modeled until now, have attracted the attention of the space geodetic community.
 In order to reach mm accuracy it is necessary to identify the origin and characteristic of each error and thereafter model or compensate for the geophysical model/instrumental imperfectness.
 E.g. ionosphere models are usually based on the assumption the the Earth can be approximated by a sphere.
 Investigations have revealed that the neglection of the Earth’s oblateness leads to small errors in the estimated ionosphere parameters.
-Moreover it could be shown that instrumental biases (DCBs) which are estimated together with the ionosphere parameters are affected significantly by the choice of the refernce figure.
+Moreover it could be shown that instrumental biases (DCBs) which are estimated together with the ionosphere parameters are affected significantly by the choice of the reference figure.
 Additionally, new instrumental designs require modifications of the existing analysis strategies to take full advantage from system upgrades.
 Thus it is studied, how the mm-accuracy goal for the upcoming VLBI systems can be achieved.
 After simulating observational data using the specifications of the new systems it could be shown that it will be possible to compensate systematic and instrumental error well and that the ambitious accuracy goal of VLBI can be reached.

 Parallel processing with the help of GPUs